Time-series and Phasecurve Photometry of Episodically-Active Asteroid (6478) Gault in a Quiescent State Using APO, GROWTH, P200 and ZTF: Discussion and Summary

-Despite the low amplitude in the lightcurves, we did notice periodic small-amplitude peaks and found they are separated by roughly 2.5 hours and plotted vertical orange lines to indicate the estimations.
-Some peaks occurred at 2.5 hour intervals that split the usual periodic peaks and are marked by dashed, blue lines 1.25 hours in between the orange lines.
-Several vertical lines in these figures correspond to peaks in the Gault lightcurve and little to no variation in the reference star lightcurve (see August 24, September 21, September 23, October 20 in Figures \ref{Gault_lightcurves} and \ref{Gault_lightcurves2}), which is an indication that the peaks are non-anomalous and are a result of the rotation of the asteroid.
+Despite the low amplitude in the lightcurves, we did notice periodic small-amplitude peaks and found they are separated by roughly 2.5 hours and placed arrows in Figures \ref{Gault_lightcurves} and \ref{Gault_lightcurves2} to indicate the estimations.
+Some secondary peaks occurred at 1.25 hour intervals from the primary peaks due to the asteroid's geometry displaying a double-peaked lightcurve.
+Several peaks in the Gault lightcurves show little to no variation in the reference star lightcurve (see August 24, September 21, September 23, October 20 in Figures \ref{Gault_lightcurves} and \ref{Gault_lightcurves2}), which is an indication that the peaks are non-anomalous and are a result of the rotation of the asteroid.
 The periodogram in Figure \ref{LombScarg} shows Gault has a rotation period of 2.49 $\pm$ 0.07 hours, assuming the frequency of $\sim20$ cycles/day ($\sim$1.25 hours) corresponds to a double-peaked lightcurve.
+Figure \ref{GROWTH_Phase} and Figures \ref{0814_Phase} - \ref{1020_Phase} in the Appendix show the lightcurves for our observations spanning 2020 August 14 UT to 2020 October 20 UT (see Figures \ref{Gault_lightcurves} and \ref{Gault_lightcurves2}) folded by a period of 2.5 hours.
+The stronger primary peak and fainter secondary peak of Gault's double-peak lightcurve are denoted with arrows and the each Figure shows the lightcurves stacked by date.
+A root-mean-square calculation was made for each phase-folded lightcurve as a reference for the noise amplitude when considering looking at the primary and secondary bumps.
+Some dates show the peaks clearly, while others do not due to observation quality.
+Since the single-peak period of 1.25-hours from our Lomb-Scargle periodogram is aphysical for an asteroid of Gault's geometry, we only display the double-peak phase folded lightcurves.

-With the assumption that Gault is nearly spherical or top-shaped (see \cite{Harris_2014} on the determination of an asteroid's shape from its lightcurve), we assume the $b$/$a$ axial ratio is close to 1--1.3 given its maximum possible lightcurve amplitude of $\sim$0.1-0.3 as seen in our data and the data from \citet[][]{Kleyna_2019} and the relation between $b$/$a$ and lightcurve amplitude of $b$/$a$ = 10$^{0.4\Delta M}$ from \citet[][]{Binzel1989}.
+With the assumption that Gault is nearly spherical or top-shaped (see \cite{Harris_2014} on the determination of an asteroid's shape from its lightcurve), we assume the $b$/$a$ axial ratio is close to 1--1.3 and $b$/$c$ $\sim $1.3 given its maximum possible lightcurve amplitude of $\sim$0.1-0.3 as seen in our data and the data from \citet[][]{Kleyna_2019}\footnote{Although \cite{Kleyna_2019} show a similar small-amplitude magnitude variation to our results, it is worth noting that their results were found while Gault was showing signs of activity.} and the relation between $b$/$a$ and lightcurve amplitude of $b$/$a$ = 10$^{0.4\Delta M}$ from \citet[][]{Binzel1989}.
+It should be noted that the axial ratio inferred from the observed lightcurve amplitude can be affected by the angle between the spin pole and the observer \citep[][]{Vokrouhlicky2017a, Hanus2018}, however, the consistently small lightcurve amplitude from different viewing geometries in the 2019 and 2020 apparitions seems to favor a smaller axial ratio.
 The critical breakup period of a strengthless ellipsoid as a function of axial ratio is given by \cite{Jewitt_2017} as

 where $\rho$ is the density of the ellipsoid and $G$ is the Newtonian gravitational constant.
 Gault should have a density of roughly equal to 2.2~g/cm$^3$ \citep{Sanchez_2019,Marsset2019}, consistent with other S-Type asteroids \citep{CARRY_2012}.
 Figure \ref{Crit_period} presents the critical period with which Gault would start shedding surface material as a function of the axial ratio and density.